-The Department of Sociology cooperates with Women's, Gender, and Sexuality Studies in a joint MA.
+The Department of Sociology partners with Women's, Gender, and Sexuality Studies for a joint MA.
 The program is designed for completion in one-year (12 months), with the degree awarded at the next official University degree conferral after completion of residence and requirements.
 The joint SOC-WGS MA can be earned either as a stand-alone degree or en route as part of on-going work for the sociology PhD (at any point beyond the first year).
 Each MA degree candidate will devise a specialized program with a faculty adviser.
-At the start of the first semester, stand-alone MA students should submit a proposed course schedule for approval to their adviser no later than the end of the first full week of classes.
+At the start of the first semester, stand-alone MA students 18 should submit a proposed course schedule for approval to their adviser no later than the end of the first full week of classes.
 That proposal should also be submitted to the Graduate Committee to be considered at their first meeting of the semester.
 For each following semester, students are required to submit their plan of study (agreed on with their adviser) to the Graduate Committee for approval.
-That plan, including details on the subject of and readers for the MA paper, should be submitted to the Graduate Committee before the end of the add-drop period.
+That plan, including details on the subject of and readers for the MA paper, should be submitted to the Graduate Committee within a week of the first day of classes.